Vadilonga00/BattleshipGame/README.md

     In this way you will play with a 6x6 board.

 -Choose the number of each type of ship to play with.
+Carriers(-s1) must be minimum 0 maximum 2, battleships(-s2) must be minimum 0 maximum 3, submarines(-s3) must be minimum 0 maximum 4, destroyers(-s4) must be minimum 0 maximum 5.
 If not indicated it shall be equal to one for each type of ship

     Example of execution commands: python3 main.py -s1 1 -s2 2 -s3 3 -s4 4

-    In this way you will play with 1 carrier(-s1) 2 battleships(-s2) 3 submarines(-s3) 4 destroyers(-s4)
+    In this way you will play with 1 carrier 2 battleships 3 submarines 4 destroyers

 -Choose the game variant you want to play: 0 if after hitting is my turn again, 1 otherwise. if not indicated you will play with the variant 0